SufyanCh632/variables-javascript/README.md

-# variables-javascript
-# JavaScript Variables Example
+# variables-javascript# JavaScript Variables and Data Types

-## Overview
+## Introduction

-This project demonstrates the use of JavaScript variables using `var`, `let`, and `const`.
-It also shows:
+This project demonstrates the use of JavaScript variables, arithmetic operations, strings, template literals, Boolean values, and console output.

-* Updating variable values
-* Printing output to the console
-* Working with strings
-* Using template literals for multi-line text
-* Concatenating strings

-## Code
+## Source Code

 ```javascript
 var eng = 85;